dracupid/kiss-request/Readme.md

 ## Features
 - Simple, very simple.
 - Stupid, very stupid.
+- Small, very small.
-- Following redirects, but without limitation.
+- Following redirections(3XX), but without a limitation.
-- Handling gzip&deflate
+- Handling gzip & deflate
 - Timeout

 ## Warning
 - Use **GET** only.
-- **DO NOT** use this in a production environment.
-There are many better and more powerful choices, such as [got](https://github.com/sindresorhus/got), [request](https://github.com/mikeal/request).
+- There are many better and more powerful choices, such as [got](https://github.com/sindresorhus/got) and [request](https://github.com/mikeal/request).

 ## Usage
 ```coffee